 The centre is a place of welcome for local groups and families.
 Feel free to join and participate in the activities below.
 If you have a suggestion for a new activity consistent with the spirit of the centre we would love to hear from you – contact us.

+The Discalced Carmelite Secular Order is a group of lay people, also known as Secular Carmelites or OCDS, who feel attracted to live the spirit of the Carmelite Rule in their lay situation.
+The following excerpts from the OCDS Constitutions explain something of their way of life.
 Two groups of the Discalced Carmelite Secular Order meet at Avila on the fourth Saturday of each month (St Elijah Group at 9.30 am and St Joseph Group at 2.00 pm).
 For further information please contact the President of either group in writing c/o Avila.

 - Date: The second Thursday of every month

 - Venue: Avila Carmelite Centre, Bloomfield Ave, Morehampton Rd, Dublin 4

 - More information about the Alzheimer Café.

 The Avila prayer group holds its weekly meeting on Wednesday evenings at 8.00 pm.
 For more information about the prayer group please visit the group’s website.

 All are welcome Mass

 Back in November 2013, an approach was made to the Avila Centre to host a monthly Mass that would have a particular welcome for LGBT people, their parents, family members and friends.
 This Mass has been held ever since on the Third Sunday